palaa159/Docs/OpenBCI Software/05-OpenBCI_Python.md

 # OpenBCI Python

-## Overview

-The Python software library designed to work with OpenBCI hardware.
+OpenBCI has a Python software library designed to work with OpenBCI hardware.
+To use it, download our OpenBCI Python github repository: https://github.com/OpenBCI/OpenBCI_Python.
 This Python code is meant to be used by people familiar with Python and programming in general.
 Its purpose is to allow for programmers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data in a live setting, using python.

-Please direct any questions, suggestions and bug reports to the github repo at: https://github.com/OpenBCI/OpenBCI_Python
+Please direct any questions, suggestions and bug reports to the [github repo](https://github.com/OpenBCI/OpenBCI_Python) as well.

 ## Dependancies: